The Marketing OS for Family Law firms.

 The Spartan Marketing OS is one system.
 Five pillars.

-For Family Law specifically, Pillars 2, 4, and 5 do the heaviest lifting because the buyer cycle is so much longer than PI or Criminal Defense.
+Installed inside a Fractional CMO engagement, sold in 90-day blocks.
+The framework is universal — for Family Law specifically, Pillars 2, 4, and 5 do the heaviest lifting because the buyer cycle is so much longer than PI or Criminal Defense.
+The work is human-driven, AI-supported — senior operator judgment up front, with AI handling the parts that used to eat disproportionate operator hours.

 • Pillar 1 — Marketing Scorecard & Cadence.
-Marketing gets its own L10 meeting, its own quarterly Rocks, its own scorecard — measuring 30-, 60-, 90-, and 180-day lead-to-retainer conversion windows, not just last-month signed cases.
+Marketing gets its own weekly standup, its own 90-day priorities, its own scorecard — measuring 30-, 60-, 90-, and 180-day lead-to-retainer conversion windows, not just last-month signed cases.

 • Pillar 2 — Lead Generation Engine.
-Education-first content channel — typically long-form blog or YouTube — that answers the questions Family Law buyers actually search for at each stage of their decision.
+Education-first content channel — usually long-form blog or YouTube — that answers the questions Family Law buyers actually search for at each stage of their decision.
 GBP at 100% with practice-sub-area-specific descriptions (custody, divorce, modification, prenup, mediation).
 Local Services Ads with Google Screened badge claimed where eligible.
-Board-certified-specialist credentialing (CFLS in California; "Board Certified — Family Law" in TX, FL, NC, NJ and other states) surfaced on every landing page where applicable.
-Paid social plays a constrained role — Meta has removed divorce/legal-status interest targeting under its Special Ad Category rules, so Meta is best used for top-of-funnel awareness and educational content amplification feeding into Pillar 4 nurture, not as a direct-response retainer channel.
+Board-certified-specialist credentialing (CFLS in California; "Board Certified — Family Law" in Texas, Florida, North Carolina, New Jersey and other states) surfaced on every landing page where applicable.
+Paid social plays a constrained role — Meta has removed divorce/legal-status interest targeting under its Special Ad Category rules, so Meta is best used for top-level awareness and educational content amplification feeding into Pillar 4 nurture, not as a direct-response retainer channel.

 • Pillar 3 — Intake Conversions.
 First-response speed under 5 minutes still applies — speed determines whether you enter the consideration set at all.
-Intake routing accommodates both cohorts: urgent (served papers, custody emergency) gets fast-tracked to consult booking inside 24 hours; deliberative gets the nurture-enrollment path with no-pressure consult booking when ready.
+Intake routing accommodates both cohorts: urgent (served papers, custody emergency) is routed straight to consult booking inside 24 hours; deliberative gets the nurture-enrollment path with no-pressure consult booking when ready.

 • Pillar 4 — Reviews & Nurture Automation.
 The big one for Family Law.
 Multi-touch nurture sequences inside Lawmatics or your existing CRM keep your firm in front of consult-but-didn't-sign leads for 180+ days.
 Email sequences calibrated to the decision stages the buyer is actually moving through.
-Behavioral triggers (opened email 3x, visited custody page, downloaded prenup guide → escalate to attorney call) and lead-score-decay are essentially required infrastructure, not nice-to-have.
+Behavioral triggers (opened email 3x, visited custody page, downloaded prenup guide → escalate to attorney call) and lead-score-decay (a 120-day-old lead who re-engages should re-score hot) are essentially required infrastructure, not nice-to-have.

 • Pillar 5 — Reporting & Attribution.
 Per-source AND per-time-window attribution.
 Which channels produce 30-day signers vs 90-day signers vs 180-day signers?
 Each one needs different downstream nurture, and the standard "last-month signed cases" reporting most FL firms run misses 60–70% of the actual conversion picture.